Respond • Shelter • Educate

-Crisis Center of West Texas provides free services to individuals affected by domestic and sexual violence (including both intimate partner and stranger related assaults).
-We provide shelter, counseling, crisis intervention and advocacy to help build lives free of violence.
-We seek to end domestic and sexual violence through community awareness and education.
-Our services are confidential and available to any adult who is a victim of domestic or sexual violence and their children.
+Crisis Center of West Texas provides free services to adult survivors of domestic and sexual violence and their minor children.
+We exist to help build lives free of violence and to end domestic and sexual violence through community awareness and education.

 Crisis Center of West Texas embraces the belief that all individuals should have equal access to political, legal, economic, and civil rights.
 We strive to create a community that embraces diversity, recognizes oppression, promotes empowerment, and supports the right of all individuals to self-determination.
 We eagerly work for the day when domestic sexual violence is part of history rather than a part of our daily lives.

 In August of 1980, a Rape Crisis Task Force was formed by Lt.
 Bianca Brister of the Odessa Police Department to address the needs of survivors of rape.
 At a meeting held in January of 1981 at Odessa College, Lt.
 Brister and Kay Maley Schanzer presented the need for a Rape Crisis Center in Odessa.
 The dynamic duo pointed out the importance of volunteers, who could respond to the needs of victims as well as to promote sexual assault awareness and personal safety programs.
 By the end of May 1981, Brister and Schanzer had recruited 78 people, including Lorraine Bonner (now Perryman), the Director of Public Information for ECISD and future mayor of Odessa, and Margaret Burton, city council member and later director of Meals on Wheels.
 These women and other civic leaders formed the Odessa Task Force to establish a Rape Crisis Center.